Runroom/design-tokens/README.md

 ## Usage
 ### Config
-Add a config file on the root directory of your project with the default name `designtokens.config.json`.
+Add a config file on the root directory of your project with the default name `designtokens.config.json` or `design-tokens.config.json`.
 If you chose to call it differently, specify a different config file while executing.
 You can find a template for your config file [here](template.config.json)

 ### Execution